Structural Abstraction as an Inductive Bias for Non-Stationary Language Model Training: Benchmarks

-Each narrative in NAB is further converted into a continuation comparison task.
-Specifically, each narrative is split into a shared narrative part and two alternative continuations, a \emph{correct ending} that is consistent with the proverb’s abstract meaning, and a \emph{distractor ending} that is locally coherent but violates that abstract relation.
-Distractors are constructed to be plausible continuations of the narrative, ensuring that correct prediction requires abstraction rather than superficial coherence or stylistic cues.
-We manually verified that expanded narratives preserve the intended abstract relational structure while minimizing surface-level overlap, and that distractors are locally coherent yet violate the proverb’s abstract meaning rather than introducing trivial cues.
-See \Cref{appendix:epic_distractor} for more details.
+Each narrative is then converted into a pairwise continuation comparison task: a \emph{correct ending} consistent with the proverb's abstract meaning, and a \emph{distractor ending} that is locally coherent but violates the underlying relational motif.
+Distractors are length-matched and constructed to be plausible story continuations, ensuring that correct prediction requires sensitivity to the proverb-level abstraction rather than superficial coherence cues (see Appendix~\ref{appendix:epic_distractor}).
+Zero-shot performance on NAB across Qwen2.5-Instruct \citep{qwen2.5} model sizes are provided in Appendix~\ref{appendix:datastats}.